Abrahamogbedobor/azure-DNS/README.md

 <img src="https://i.imgur.com/3eE9wSw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This session created A-records on DC_1 server by mapping mainframe to DC_1 IP address
+This session created A-records on DC_1 server by mapping mainframe to DC_1 IP address.
+In order to ceate A-records for mainframe hostname, dns was selected from tools tab on DC_1 server management remote desktop.
+On the far left DC_1 was then expanded (chosen domain name) and 'forward lookup zone' was chosen as shown above (meaning, hostname to ip address).
+This then brought out the domain name bryanogbe.com, after a click on it, a list of A-records popup.
+A record simply mean mapping hostname to a physical ip address of the computer hosting the domain.
+Hence, the figure above shows how mainframe an hostname is been mapped to DC_1 IP address.
 </p>
 <br />